zond/gomonkey/README.md

 The `Makefile` is *really* trivial and probably won't work on your system.
 Patches are welcome.

 Then you just `go test`.
-Currently there isn't much more to do, even if you *could* look at `gomonkey_test.go` and figure out how to use this for other things than testing itself ;)
+Currently there isn't much more to do, even if you *could* look at https://github.com/zond/gomonkey/blob/master/gomonkey_test.go and figure out how to use this for other things than testing itself ;)